What are the top 10 Liquid Futures Contracts?

 8. Japanese Yen (6J)

 The Japanese yen futures contracts give futures traders the exposure to the third largest economy in the world.
 The yen futures contracts are the inverse of the spot market prices of USD/JPY.

 It is not just currency speculators who flock to the yen futures contracts but also traders and investors who have exposure to the equity markets.
-The yen currency tends to appreciate during times of low risk appetite or increased uncertainty in the markets.
+Lastly, the yen currency tends to appreciate during times of increased uncertainty in the markets.

 9. 2-year T-Notes (ZT)

 The 2-year Treasury Note futures track the underlying markets of the 2-year T-note bonds.
 The futures derivatives are offered on the CBOT exchange and a product of the CME group.